nicfel/GLM-Tutorial/README.md

 To add the effective population size predictor, do the same in the *Ne GLM* box.
 There, add the predictors `Ne_cases.csv` and `Ne_Pdens.csv`.
 The predictor Ne_cases denotes the number of weekly cases.
+The timepoint 0 is always the most recent time interval and earlier time intervals are denotes with 1,2,3.....
 These cases are not yet log-standardized and we therefore have to click the transform button next to the predictor name.
 This will to the log-standardization for us.
 After doing so, click the *Update Settings* button.